cariskao/Vue-SimpleDress/README.md

 1. Vue.js

 ## Development process
 1. The entire project is created with Vue.
-For this porject, it based on a simple online shopping website.
 There are some features:

     (1).
 Use ajax to get, put or post data to back-end database.

     (2).
 This shopping website includes: view(customer side) and admin(administrater side).

         1).
 VIEW: